crazy-complete/crazy-complete/docs/commands.md

 ### list

-> Complete a comma-separated list using a completer

-Complete a comma-separated list of any completer.
+> Complete a comma-separated list of any completer

 The separator can be changed by adding `{"separator": ...}`.